 Climate metrics are only provided if reliable climate data and appropriate methodologies are available.
 The assets covered here for both 2024 and 2025 include all listed equities.
+For 2025 we have also included some alternative assets where reliable data are available.
+Much of our fixed interest exposure is through externally managed funds.
+We have obtained climate data from these fund managers, however, as they use a different methodology to calculate their data it is not reported here.
 We do not have reliable climate data using appropriate methodologies for other asset classes.
 For more information see A climate for Good Investment 2025.